mshokrnezhad/CFPulse/README.md

 - Python 3.11 (for local runs) or Docker
 - (Optional) Make sure you have `docker` installed for containerized runs
+- Prepare your Notion page to connect: [YouTube guide](https://youtu.be/M1gu9MDucMA?si=7DvvA-buMQaj1vg5).
+We suppose your research intrests are stored in a Notion page.
+- Prepare your Gmail to send email with it in Python: [YouTube guide](https://youtu.be/QJobMzcmoMo?si=erZykd9OXITdnJT_).
+We will email the analysis using Gmail.

 ### Installation